2D Platformer & Physics Engine

 Key Features

-- Object Management System: Handles physics updates using both fixed and variable timesteps, with integrated collision detection for seamless gameplay
+Handles physics updates using both fixed and variable timesteps, with integrated collision detection for seamless gameplay.

-- Component-Based Architecture: Streamlines the creation and management of diverse object types with an intuitive interface for defining behaviors and properties
+Streamlines the creation and management of diverse object types with an intuitive interface for defining behaviors and properties.

-- GJK Collision Detection: Implements a 2D version of the Gilbert-Johnson-Keerthi algorithm for precise, efficient collision detection between any convex shapes
+Implements a 2D version of the Gilbert-Johnson-Keerthi algorithm for precise, efficient collision detection between any convex shapes.

 Use Cases